 Mercedes have been the team to beat in Formula 1 since the start of the V6 hybrid era.
-With six consecutive Drivers’ and Constructors’ Championship victories, Mercedes are in the midst of record-breaking dominance.
+With seven consecutive Drivers’ and Constructors’ Championship victories, Mercedes are in the midst of record-breaking dominance.

 |First F1 Appearance||1954 French Grand Prix|

 Mercedes’ history in motorsport dates back to the 1930s, when the team, largely funded by the Nazi regime, were nicknamed ‘the Silver Arrows’.
 In 1954, the Mercedes team entered the Formula One Championship for the first time, with Juan Manuel Fangio joining the team mid-season and winning four races along with the Drivers’ Championship.
 Fangio was joined by Stirling Moss for the 1955 season, with Fangio once again taking the spoils.
 The racing season was marred in 1955 by the Le Mans disaster, which killed Mercedes sportscar driver Pierre Levegh and 80 spectators.
 Mercedes withdrew from motorsport as a result, and would not return to Formula One as a works team for over fifty years.
 Mercedes did, however, supply engines to teams from 1994, powering McLaren during a successful twenty year partnership, which saw the team win three Drivers’ Titles and the 1998 Constructors’ Championship.